 Regular Communications.
-During the term of this Agreement, UNR may, in compliance with ICANN regulations or for any other reason need to update the Agreement or its policies.
-Registrar shall consult the Console regularly to acknowledge any change announced by UNR.
-Contractual changes will also be announced by email and shall be deemed accepted by the Registrar within two (2) weeks of postage.
+During the term of this Agreement, the Registry Operator may, in compliance with ICANN regulations or for any other reason need to update the Agreement or its policies.
+Contractual changes will also be announced by email, posted on the Console and shall be deemed accepted by the Registrar within two (2) weeks of announcement.

+Changes to System.
+Registry Operator may from time to time replace or make modifications to the System and/or Licensed Product licensed hereunder.
+Unless Emergency Circumstances require a shorter notice period, the Registry Operator will provide Registrar with at least thirty (30) notice prior to the implementation of material changes to the System and/or the Licensed Product unless the change maintains backwards compatibility with existing Registrar operations or in the event of emergencies.
+These notice periods shall not apply in the event Registry System is subject to the imminent threat of a failure or a material security threat, immediate implementation of ICANN temporary policies (Spec 1, Section 2 of the Registry Agreement), or the discovery of a major security vulnerability or a denial of service (DoS) attack where the Registry System is rendered inaccessible by being subject to (i) excessive levels of data traffic, (ii) unauthorized traffic; and/or (iii) data traffic not conforming to the protocols used by the Registry System, but the Registry Operator will use commercially reasonable efforts to provide notice as soon as practicable.
+Information on the change will be made available through the Console or via email.

 LICENSE

 License Grant.
-Subject to the terms and conditions of this Agreement, UNR hereby grants Registrar and Registrar accepts a non-exclusive, royalty-free, nontransferable, worldwide limited license to use for the term and purposes of this Agreement the Licensed Product, as well as updates and redesigns thereof, to provide domain name registration services in the UNR Supported T only and for no other purpose.
-The Licensed Product, as well as any updates and redesigns, will enable Registrar to provide all services in the UNR .
+Subject to the terms and conditions of this Agreement, the Registry Operator hereby grants Registrar and Registrar accepts a non-exclusive, royalty-free, nontransferable, worldwide limited license to use for the term and purposes of this Agreement the Licensed Product, as well as updates and redesigns thereof, to provide domain name registration services in the TLDs only and for no other purpose.
+The Licensed Product, as well as any updates and redesigns, will enable Registrar to provide all services in the TLD.

 Limitations on Use.
-Notwithstanding any other provisions in this Agreement, except with the written consent of UNR, Registrar shall not: (i) sublicense the Licensed Product or otherwise permit any use of the Licensed Product by or for the benefit of any party other than Registrar or its authorized resellers, (ii) publish, distribute or permit disclosure of the Licensed Product other than to employees, contractors, and agents of Registrar for use in Registrar's domain name registration business, (iii) decompile, reverse engineer, copy or re-engineer the Licensed Product for any unauthorized purpose, (iv) use or permit use of the Licensed Product in violation of any federal, state or local rule, regulation or law, or for any unlawful purpose.
-Registrar agrees to employ the necessary measures to prevent its access to the System granted hereunder from being used to (i) allow, enable, or otherwise support the transmission by email, telephone, or facsimile of mass unsolicited commercial advertising or solicitations to entities other than Registrar's customers; or (ii) enable high volume, automated, electronic processes that send queries or data to the systems of UNR or any ICANN-Accredited Registrar, except as reasonably necessary to register domain names or modify existing registrations.
+Notwithstanding any other provisions in this Agreement, except with the written consent of the Registry Operator, Registrar shall not: (i) sublicense the Licensed Product or otherwise permit any use of the Licensed Product by or for the benefit of any party other than Registrar or its authorized resellers, (ii) publish, distribute, or permit disclosure of the Licensed Product other than to employees, contractors, and agents of Registrar for use in Registrar's domain name registration business, (iii) decompile, reverse engineer, copy, or re-engineer the Licensed Product for any purpose, (iv) use or permit use of the Licensed Product in violation of any federal, state, or local rule, regulation, or law, or for any unlawful purpose.
+Registrar agrees to employ the necessary measures to prevent its access to the System granted hereunder from being used to (i) allow, enable, or otherwise support the transmission by email, telephone, or facsimile of mass unsolicited commercial advertising or solicitations to entities other than Registrar's customers; or (ii) enable high volume, automated, electronic processes that send queries or data to the systems of the Registry Operator or any ICANN-Accredited Registrar, except as reasonably necessary to register domain names or modify existing registrations.

-Changes to Licensed Materials.
-UNR may from time to time replace or make modifications to the Licensed Product licensed hereunder.
-Unless Emergency Circumstances require a shorter notice period, UNR will provide Registrar with commercially reasonable notice prior to the implementation of any changes to the Supported Protocol, APIs or software licensed hereunder.
-Information on the change will be made available through the Console.

 SUPPORT SERVICES

 Engineering Support.
-UNR agrees to provide Registrar with reasonable engineering telephone support to address engineering issues arising in connection with Registrar's use of the System.
+The Registry Operator agrees, through the RSP, to provide Registrar with reasonable engineering telephone support to address engineering issues arising in connection with Registrar's use of the System.
 Such support for Emergency Circumstances shall be available 24x7x365.